 15. You don’t understand ‘cool’

-In the ‘Red Lemon Manifesto’, I talked about the importance of grasping the concept of ‘cool’ and incorporating it into your art and the presentation of your art.
+I’ve talked about the importance of grasping the concept of ‘cool’ and incorporating it into your art and the presentation of your art.
 I talked about cool as the fascinating quality that encapsulates an up to date awareness of what really interests people, and being original, honest and authentic as you go about delivering it.

 This awareness is not something anyone is simply born with.
 Put in the research; learn about what your people like; and you can generate cool work.